vulnersCom/zabbix-threat-control/README.md

 # Zabbix Threat Control

-Оur plugin transforms your Zabbix monitoring system into vulnerabilities, risk and security managment system for your infrastructure.
+Оur plugin transforms your Zabbix monitoring system into vulnerability, risk and security managment system for your infrastructure.

   * [What the plugin does](#what-the-plugin-does)
   * [How the plugin works](#how-the-plugin-works)